-SEAT Ibiza review - Reliability and Safety
+SEAT Ibiza review - Reliability and safety

 SEAT has had a mixed time of things in our Driver Power customer satisfaction survey.
 Over the years, the maker has never raised itself out of the bottom half of the manufacturer ranking, and it's a similar story for SEAT dealers.
 Past results have seen franchises finish rock-bottom in the survey, and the maker has consistently been the poor relation of the VW Group, especially when compared to high-flying Skoda.
-Things have improved somewhat recently, however, with SEAT itself finishing 14th out of 30 manufacturers in the 2019 Driver Power brands survey.
+Things have improved somewhat recently, however, with SEAT itself finishing 14th out of 30 manufacturers the 2020 Driver Power brand survey.

 On the safety front, the SEAT Ibiza is a safe place to be.
 Every model gets airbags for the driver and front passenger, plus side and curtain bags, too.
 There are active front head restraints, autonomous emergency braking and electronic stability systems.
 An impressive roster of big-car safety options include tiredness recognition, adaptive cruise control, pedestrian detection with auto brake, a reversing camera and parking sensors front and rear.